Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Problem Statement

 \subsection{The Phase Retrieval Problem}

 The phase retrieval problem entails estimating an unknown $\brho^* \in \mathbb{C}^N$, from its intensity, or magnitude-only measurements of the form:

-where $\{\ba_m\}_{m = 1}^M \in \mathbb{C}^N$ constitute a known, \emph{linear} measurement model, $\bF$, pertaining to the application of interest, such as Gaussian sampling, coded diffraction patterns, or the rows of a known linear transformation, $\bF$, such as the Fourier transform or an imaging operator corresponding to a particular acquisition geometry.
-We refer to $\bF$ as the forward map.
-When $\{\ba_m \}_{m = 1}^M$ are the Fourier sampling vectors, the problem is classically known as Fourier phase retrieval, or \emph{the phase problem} in optical imaging, and quantum physics fields.
+where $\ba_m\in\mathbb{C}^N$, for all $m = 1, \cdots, M$, denotes the $m^{th}$ sampling vector.
+These vectors constitute a known, \emph{linear} measurement model, $\bF$, pertaining to the application of interest, such as Gaussian sampling, coded diffraction patterns, Fourier transform etc. We refer to $\bF$ as the forward map.
+When $\{\ba_m \}_{m = 1}^M$ are Fourier sampling vectors, the problem is classically known as Fourier phase retrieval, or \emph{the phase problem} in optical imaging, and quantum physics fields.

 Fundamentally, \eqref{eq:phaless} constitutes a system of $M$ quadratic equations, and solving it is known to be NP-hard in general \cite{wang2017solving}.
 Nonetheless, classical algorithms based on alternating minimization have been used to empirical success in optical imaging applications \cite{fienup1982phase, netrapalli2013phase, luke2004relaxed}, despite the severe ill-posedness of the problem that arises due to the quadratic dependence of the measurements to the quantity of interest in \eqref{eq:phaless} \cite{barnett2020geometry}.